VictorTaelin/WebMonkeys/README.md

 - The first call to `monkeys.work(count, someTask)` is slow due to program compilation, but every call after that is fast.
 That is for two reasons: 1.
 WebMonkeys caches shaders so that, when you call `task` with a repeated source code, it just recovers the previously compiled program; 2.
 JS engines keep strings hashed, which means that retrieval can be done in O(1).
 In other words, it is perfectly reasonable to call `monkeys.work(n, bigSourceCode)` inside your animation loop (as long as `bigSourceCode` doesn't change).

+- Since WebMonkeys stores numbers as WebGL textures, writing/reading to/from arrays has an encode/decode overhead.
+If your application spends much more time doing arithmetics than writing/reading data, that is acceptable.
+If not, use [raw buffers](https://github.com/MaiaVictor/WebMonkeys/blob/master/examples/useRawBuffers.js) and do your own packing/unpacking.

 - Remember you can't have setters (`foo(i) := v;`) in the middle of your program.
 They must be at the end.
 If you're having weird WebGL errors, it could be WebMonkeys's fault: its very simple parser sometimes fails to separate the program's body from the list of setters.
 Usually, just adding an extra line with a commented semicolon (`//;`) between your program and your setters solves it.

 - Use `monkeys.clear("nums", 0)` rather than `monkeys.work(numsLength, "nums(i) := 0;")`.